Staying up to date with the latest digital tools for academic research is an important part of any researcher’s workflow from any domain.

 #1 Citation Gecko

-Citation Gecko allows you to find papers to and from seed papers, but you can’t actually export the papers to your reference managers.
+Citation Gecko allows you to find papers to and from seed papers, but you can’t export the papers to your reference managers.

 The Citation Gecko plays a vital role in the literature discovery process.
 This web app is developed by Barney Walker, Imperial College London to help relevant literature discovery to the researchers.